hegde10122/ModernJavaLearnings/README.md

 # Java - Functional Programming

 This course will teach you Modern Java features like Lambdas, Streams , Optionals, Functional Interfaces and Parallel Programming.
-This is a purely coding based project based on a case study.
-Enjoy programming with Java!!
+This is a purely coding based case-study project.
+Enjoy programming with Modern Java!!